learn-co-curriculum/js-dom-and-events-the-dom-is-a-tree-readme/README.md

 **Try it out!**

 Inspect the web page again, this time making note of a className.
 Get all elements with that className and give 'em a look.
 Remember, you can use a `for` loop to loop through them.
-(You can also assign the return value of `document.getElementsByClassName()` to a variable: `var elements = document.getElementsByClassName('banner')`.)
+(You can also assign the return value of `document.getElementsByClassName()` to a variable: `let elements = document.getElementsByClassName('banner')`.)

 #### `document.getElementsByTagName()`